The last two weeks in Azure

 ExpressRoute / VPN gateway summarized prefixes

-This solves a real problem: the system on the other end (or even the Azure side) may not support the number of prefixes you’d otherwise advertise.
+This solves a real problem.
+The system on the other end (or even the Azure side) may not support the number of prefixes you’d otherwise advertise.

 Site-to-site VPN certificate authentication